jvanderberg/docker-shell/README.md

 The keys in the container at /home/username/.ssh will be used.
 Either generate new keys for the container, or copy them from /home/.ssh.

+# Installing new software

+If you want to just try something out you can use:

+sudo apt-get install package

+This will not persist between sessions.

+To install software persistently, add a new line to the Dockerfile:

+RUN apt-get -y install

+Then re-run build.sh